 And when you’re rejected in a relationship, the loneliness that comes after can feel unbearable.
 So how do you pick up the pieces of your broken heart and move onward?
 In this blog we’ll discuss how you can care for yourself, reflect, reframe your mindset, process your emotions, reaffirm your self-worth, and learn to try again.

-Why Rejection Hurts So Much
+Why Does Rejection Hurt So Much?

-People – even the most introverted or self-sufficient of us – long for human connection.
+Rejection hurts because people – even the most introverted or self-sufficient of us – long for human connection.
 At our cores, we want to be accepted, cherished, respected, appreciated, and loved.
 However, the harsh reality is that no one can be accepted by everyone.
 Even the most successful and popular humans deal with their fair share of scrutiny, criticism, and rejection.

 And no, you’re not overly sensitive or weak if you feel like a forgotten avocado that’s been left in the fridge to rot.
 Rejection can make you feel completely awkward, unlovable, and unworthy.
 And at the end of it all, even after all the pain rejection has made you feel, you might find that you still long for the acceptance of the person who rejected you.